loda-lang/loda-programs/programs/oeis/list4.md

 * [A240437](http://oeis.org/A240437) ([program](240/A240437.asm)): Number of non-palindromic n-tuples of 5 distinct elements.
 * [A240438](http://oeis.org/A240438) ([program](240/A240438.asm)): Greatest minimal difference between numbers of adjacent cells in a regular hexagonal honeycomb of order n with cells numbered from 1 through the total number of cells, the order n corresponding to the number of cells on one side of the honeycomb.
 * [A240440](http://oeis.org/A240440) ([program](240/A240440.asm)): Number of ways to place 3 points on a triangular grid of side n so that they are not vertices of an equilateral triangle of any orientation.
+* [A240443](http://oeis.org/A240443) ([program](240/A240443.asm)): Maximal number of points that can be placed on an n X n square grid so that no four of them are vertices of a square with any orientation.
 * [A240450](http://oeis.org/A240450) ([program](240/A240450.asm)): Greatest number of distinct numbers in the intersection of p and its conjugate, as p ranges through the partitions of n.
 * [A240474](http://oeis.org/A240474) ([program](240/A240474.asm)): Distance from prime(n) to the closest larger squarefree number.
 * [A240506](http://oeis.org/A240506) ([program](240/A240506.asm)): Number of length-n gap-free words on {1,2,3}.